juju/docs/src/en/charm-review-process.md

 Reviewing a Juju Charm is a process that can easily be broken down into the following parts:

+1. Identifying what to review
-1. Setting up a branch of the charm
+2. Setting up a branch of the charm
-2. Charm Information Review
+3. Charm Information Review
-3. Charm Deployment, Configuration and Testing
+4. Charm Deployment, Configuration and Testing
-4. Gathering / Submitting Your Results
+5. Gathering / Submitting Your Results

+## Identifying what to review

+When determining what charm (or merge request for a charm) you should review, prioritize whichever you think best achieves the goal of helping people enjoy getting things done in Juju.
+That might be the newest ones, neglected patches, easy patches, or those from new contributors.
+Take a look at the [Review Queue](http://review.juju.solutions) to best determine what needs to be done!

 ## Setting up a branch of the charm
 Lets get started with setting up a branch of the charm.
 The process below